Tripetto form definition

 The form definition interface IDefinition

-is included in both the Tripetto Builder and Tripetto Runner Foundation packages.
+is included in both the Tripetto Builder and Tripetto Runner library packages.
 The interface declaration in those packages is identical.
-The reason the interface is included in both packages is to avoid importing the Tripetto Builder package into a project that uses the Tripetto Runner Foundation package or vice versa.
+The reason the interface is included in both packages is to avoid importing the Tripetto Builder package into a project that uses the Tripetto Runner library or vice versa.

 So pay attention when importing this interface to avoid bundle bloat.
-For projects related to the builder, import it from the Tripetto Builder package: import { IDefinition } from "tripetto"
+For projects related to the builder, import it from the Tripetto Builder package: import { IDefinition } from "@tripetto/builder"

 .
-For projects related to runners, import it form the Tripetto Runner Foundation package: import { IDefinition } from "tripetto-runner-foundation"
+For projects related to runners, import it form the Tripetto Runner library: import { IDefinition } from "@tripetto/runner"

 .